arthurvergacas/sudoku/README.md

 -   Each board must be solvable
 -   Each board must have only one possible solution

-For the difficulties level, I decided to simply lower the number of pre-filled cells in harder games.
+To increase the difficulty level, I decided to simply lower the number of pre-filled cells in harder games.

 #### The algorithm was: